TinyCsvParser/TinyCsvParser/README.md

 * [https://github.com/bytefish/TinyCsvParser/wiki](https://github.com/bytefish/TinyCsvParser/wiki)

-The documentation has examples for parsing data from files, parsing data from strings, parsing values with a custom format and parsing enums.

 ## Basic Usage ##

 Imagine we have list of Persons in a CSV file with their first name, last name and birthdate.